With thanks to friends at McCann Fitzgerald.

 |Personal data and freedom of expression

-• appeals of administrative fines imposed by the Data Protection Commission will be subject to a time limit of 30 days from receipt of notice of the decision;
+- appeals of administrative fines imposed by the Data Protection Commission are subject to a time limit of 28 days from receipt of notice of the decision (section 142);

-• the Data Protection Commission will be required to make a summary application for any administrative fine imposed by it to be confirmed by the Circuit Court.
+- the Data Protection Commission is required to make a summary application for any administrative fine imposed by it to be confirmed by the Circuit Court (section 143).

 Areas where Member States may have local laws:

 Section 168 of the Act allows for disclosures by the Central Bank of Ireland to the Data Protection Commission.